Ravindra00/Mongo-DB/README.md

 # Mongo-DB
 ____________________________________________________________________________________________________________________________
 # Content
-1. Install Mongo DB in Linux
+1. Install MongoDB in Linux
-2. Uninstall Mongo DB from Linux
+2. Uninstall MongoDB from Linux
+3. Create/Drop User In MongoDB